 In this article about how to do an annual review of your photography business, I explain the process that I personally use to identify what’s worked well as well as areas for potential improvement.
 It may seem dull, and it does take some time to do it properly, but I gain real clarity and insight from this process and so I highly recommend it to you too.

-This is a vital step.
-We can be our own worst critics, and it’s very easy to start listening to the negative talk in our heads that then impacts how confident we feel about what we are doing in our day-to-day business lives.
+Loving yourself is a vital step towards feeling the love for your photography business.
+We can be our own worst critics, and it’s very easy to start listening to the negative talk in our heads that then impacts how confident we feel about what we are doing in our day-to-day working lives.

 Reminding yourself of just how awesome you are, ideally on a daily basis, can seem awkward.
 But I find that it’s really helpful for eliminating the negative voices and self-doubt.

 Whenever I am about to give a presentation that I might be feeling nervous about, for example, I give myself a little pep talk.
 I also visualise the presentation going well and the crowd of people smiling and clapping in appreciation as I finish.
 It feels a bit silly to do this, but I’ve found that it really helps me.

 Do whatever you need to do to make yourself feel more confident on a daily basis.
 A lack of confidence can literally be crippling.
 Whether it’s reading or saying positive affirmations or listening to upbeat music or exercise, do what works for you and get those feel-good hormones flowing!

 Related reading: Five ways to feel more confident about marketing your photography

 I always maintained a ‘Successes’ document, a form of ‘gratitude’ journal.
 Anything that is positive goes on there, whether it’s the fact that I’ve won a new photography client, landed some fantastic press coverage or had some wonderful client feedback.